stankur/stankur/README.md

-### HenLo WOrLD
+Hii!
 My name is Stanley Kurniawan.

-"Fun" facts about me:

-- I am lactose intolerant
+I am a lactose intolerant person who loves chocolate milk 👍
-- I like milk
-- I love exploring new things

-lol thanks for reading :)
+I love exploring and creating things while simultaneously solving problems people face.
+Making things that people love and enjoy using gives me joy beyond words that's worth dying for.
+I am always looking forward to embark on new journeys of bigger projects to solve bigger and more general problems, so hit me up if you have some project ideas you think we might enjoy :)

 [![Stats](https://github-readme-stats.vercel.app/api?username=stankur&theme=react&layout=compact)](https://github.com/stankur/github-readme-stats)